 When it comes to cooking and kitchen appliances, there's no greater authority than Fiona Mair.
-She's been CHOICE's home economist and kitchen test coordinator for 23 years and also cooks a decadent Christmas lunch for the whole organisation every December.
+She's been CHOICE's home economist and kitchen test coordinator for 24 years and also cooked a decadent Christmas lunch for the whole organisation for ten years until 2019 (the event is on hiatus due to COVID-19).

 Described by her colleagues as "the secret ingredient of CHOICE", Fiona's extensive knowledge on the best cooking methods and appliances stems, in part, from the many years she has dedicated to testing in our kitchen labs.